FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/distributed_storage.md

 ```

 #### File configuration
-amdb.properties configures the node information that AMDB service needs to connect to, and db.properties configures the connection information of database.
 Here we assume that the MySQL configuration information is as follows:

 ```bash
 |node|db_ip|db_port|db_username|db_passwd|db_name|